The Move to Shopify Plus: Everything you Need to Know

 The notion that Shopify Plus isn’t scalable or that it’s too simplistic for enterprise retailers is inaccurate.

-Corra client, MVMT Watches has experienced multi-million dollar success on the Shopify Plus platform and Staples Canada just launched a headless solution using Shopify Plus on the back end.
+Corra client, MVMT Watches has experienced multi-million dollar success on the Shopify Plus platform (read the case study here) and Staples Canada just launched a headless solution using Shopify Plus on the back end.

 But, can it do everything you need it to?
 Can it support the types of promotions you’re envisioning for your brand?
 Will it allow you to bundle products?
 Can you customize the checkout?
 Let’s explore these frequently asked questions further.